skyejacobson/HelixHTB/README.md

 └─# convert 'control systems diagram.png' diagram_clean.png
 ```

-Opening and reading the PDF and the PNG confirms our hypthesis.
-As a respect to the machine and the challenge I wont display the information in either but the PDF gives us a step-by-step guide on how to activate the maintence mode on the OPC.
+Opening and reading the PDF and the PNG confirms our hypothesis.
+As a respect to the machine and the challenge I wont display the information in either file but the PDF gives us a step-by-step guide on how to activate the maintence mode on the OPC.

 This is something that could be done manually but would be incredibly slow.
 We can instead streamline it with 2 separate python scripts.